 Individual Appendices and Documentation included in Guidelines

-Twenty two Massachusetts municipalities have opted in to PACE Massachusetts (as of July 30, 2020):
+Twenty-five Massachusetts municipalities have opted in to PACE Massachusetts (as of September 11, 2020):

 For more information on starting the municipal opt-in process and to obtain a copy of the PACE resolution model, please email us at: firstname.lastname@example.org.